CHaiz15/blucifer0.1/README.md

 Fork then clone down this repository.

-Then install the library dependencies.
+Then install the library dependencies for both repositories.
 Run:

 ```
 npm install
 ```

-To verify that it is setup correctly, run `npm start` in your terminal.
-Go to `http://localhost:8080/` and you should see a page with some `h1` text and a pink background.
-If that's the case, you're good to go.
-Enter `control + c` in your terminal to stop the server at any time.
+To verify that it is setup correctly, run `npm start` in your terminal for both repositories.
+One will launch browser with localhost.

 ## How to View Your Code in Action